 DRDIP is aligned to the CDD approach applied in NUSAF 3 Project, in which several small community driven projects will be supported in many areas.
-CDD projects will benefit from voluntary land donations by communities and individual for community public goods.
+CDD projects in both refugee and host communities will benefit from voluntary land donations by communities, government and individual for community public goods.
 Where CDD projects will benefit from voluntary land donation, a clear well documented process of accessing land has been provided in annex 6.